 The remaining area with PCBs detected above the ESL/RSL of 0.230 mg/kg at one ft-bgs is approximately 714 square feet.
 Excavation for removal of the PCB contaminated soils to three ft-bgs of this area would yield approximately 73 cubic yards of soil.
-An outline of the proposed excavation area is shown on Figures 2 and 3.
-As noted, confirmation sampling will utilize a grid of approximately 5 feet (1.5 meters) for base of excavation and sidewall samples on the walls of the completed excavation.
+An outline of the proposed excavation areas is shown on Figures 2 and 3.
+As noted, confirmation sampling will utilize a grid of approximately 5 feet (1.5 meters) for base of excavation and sidewall samples on the walls of the completed excavation at one foot bgs and three feet bgs.

-Remediation of the former Sears Automotive Center will be performed with oversight/review from SCCFD under the approved Closure Plan.
-In the area beneath the former oil-water separator where samples exceeded 1 mg/kg of PCBs, WSP proposes to excavate and remove soils from beneath the separator over an area of a 10 feet by 20 feet rectangle at a depth from 12 feet to 20 feet (Figure 8) and arrange for proper disposal of all PCB impacted soils at a TSCA landfill (approximately 60 cubic yards), consistent with 40 CFR 761.61(b).
+In the area beneath the former oil-water separator where samples exceeded 1 mg/kg of PCBs, WSP proposes to excavate and remove soils from beneath the separator over an area of a 10 feet by 20 feet rectangle at a depth from 12 feet to 21 feet (Figure 8) and arrange for proper disposal of all PCB impacted soils at a TSCA landfill (approximately 66 cubic yards), consistent with 40 CFR 761.61(b).
 In the area beneath the three hydraulic lift cylinders where soil samples exceeded the PCB ESL/RSL (but are below 1 mg/kg), WSP proposes to excavate and remove soils from beneath each hydraulic cylinder from nine feet to 12 feet bgs and segregate these excavated soils for disposal according to waste acceptance standards for soils containing PCBs at an appropriately licensed landfill.
 The volume of soils to be excavated and segregated for excavation beneath the three former cylinders is estimated at nine cubic yards.
 Excavation profiles in the former Sears area are shown on Figure 8.

-Confirmation sidewall sampling will be conducted with the previously noted five-foot sample grids.
+Confirmation sidewall sampling will be conducted with the previously noted approximate five-foot sample grids.